EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> # A tibble: 10 x 1
 #>    consumer_complaint_narrative
 #>    <chr>
-#>  1 "I checked my credit report because I keep getting denied when I try to get …
+#>  1 "XXXX XXXX in XXXX has several negative reviews for billing costumers after …
-#>  2 "CRA continually reports debt not owed by myself after several attempts to r…
+#>  2 "Why hasn't First Advantage contacted XXXX yet to report to them that it's f…
-#>  3 "Contacted by Convergent Outsourcing , Inc., XXXX XXXX.
-XXXX about an old XX…
+#>  3 "In re XX/XX/2017 equifax breach. \n\nI understand a settlement on behalf of…
-#>  4 "I PAID OFF AN AUTO LOAN WITH XXXX XXXX AND ALSO PAID OFF ANOTHER ACCOUNT XX…
+#>  4 "I received a letter that XXXX XXXX reduced my credit limits because I charg…
-#>  5 "NCB MANAGMENT SERVICES is reporting on my Credit Report that I have a Balan…
+#>  5 "I filed section 128.21 in the state of Wisconsin.
+XXXX XXXX  was notified i…
-#>  6 "After reconciling my bank account.
-I noticed a monthly recurring transactio…
+#>  6 "In XX/XX/2013 I vacated my tenancy at an apartment complex that had serious…
-#>  7 "I have had two capital one accounts since XXXX.
-I have never made any late …
+#>  7 "My name is XXXX XXXX, I reacently found out about a loan that is not mines …
-#>  8 "I went to TJ Maxx with my sister on XX/XX/18 at the XXXX, Alabama locaction…
+#>  8 "Since the beginning of my home loan with Selene Finance every attempt to pa…
-#>  9 "I was notified another lender that these are not categorized as 'educationa…
+#>  9 "XX/XX/19 : Paid XXXX XXXX what should have been my final bill but still rec…
-#> 10 "Back in the late XX/XX/XXXX's early XX/XX/XXXX 's I took out loans in the a…
+#> 10 "I noticed an unauthorized hard inquiry conducted by the below agency : Inst…
 ```

 We can see why some of these would be difficult for our model to classify as about credit reporting, since some are about other topics as well.
 The original label may also be incorrect in some cases.